trailblazer/trailblazer.github.io/guides/trailblazer/2.0/01-getting-started-with-operation.md

 ## Naming

-The actual `Create` operation is put into the `Post` namespace.
+The actual `Create` operation is put into the `BlogPost` namespace.
 This is very common in Trailblazer: we leverage Ruby namespaces.
-This results in the beautiful operation class named `Post::Create`, a very expressive class name, don't you think?
+This results in the beautiful operation class named `BlogPost::Create`, a very expressive class name, don't you think?

 Before adding any logic, let's run this very operation via a spec in `spec/post/operation/create_spec.rb`.